8888Codex/Advisior_cursor/replit.md

 ## Overview

-AdvisorIA is a premium AI consultancy platform featuring cognitive clones of 8 legendary marketing figures.
-It uses the Framework EXTRACT methodology to create high-fidelity AI personalities via Anthropic's Claude.
+AdvisorIA is a premium AI consultancy platform featuring cognitive clones of **18 specialists** across **15 disciplines**.
+It uses the **Framework EXTRACT de 12 Camadas** to create ultra-realistic AI personalities via Anthropic's Claude.
 The platform is built with a React/TypeScript frontend, an Express.js proxy, and a Python/FastAPI backend with async AI integration.
-Its purpose is to provide expert marketing advice through AI-powered cognitive clones, offering a unique and specialized consulting experience.
+Its purpose is to provide expert advice through AI-powered cognitive clones, offering a specialized multi-category consulting experience.

 ## User Preferences